mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This character is cursed—his own luck often turns against him.
 Whenever this character uses Edge, roll 1D6.
 On a result of 1, the Edge is spent, but it has the exact opposite effect intended.
 For example, if a character hopes to gain a reroll dice to take the higher option, instead he takes the lower option.
 If a character spends Edge to go first in an Initiative, he ends up going last.
 If a character spent Edge to negate a glitch, Bad Luck turns it into a critical glitch.

+#### BAD REP
+BONUS: 7 KARMA
+A character with a Bad Rep quality has a dark and lasting stain on her reputation.
+She may be a former Knight Errant cop known to have been particularly brutal in dealing with shadowrunners.
+Or word on the street might be that she once killed a member of her own runner team.
+If she’s Awakened and comes from a polluted region, it may be generally accepted that she’s a toxic shaman.
+Whether she is actually guilty of any wrongdoing is not relevant.
+What people believe she has done has permanently tainted the way they see her and how they deal with her.
+Whatever the reason, the character starts play with 3 points of Notoriety (p.
+372) that can only be removed or decreased by confronting and resolving the source of the bad reputation.
+Only then may the Bad Rep quality be bought off with Karma.

+#### CODE OF HONOR
+BONUS: 15 KARMA
+The character has a binding Code of Honor when it comes to killing members of a specific group; it’s a matter of unwavering principle.
+The character with the Code of Honor quality chooses a specific group that they will not kill or allow others to kill.
+Examples of this group could include women, children, innocent bystanders, or a specific metatype.
+A character can choose to protect specific paracritters, but only if the specified paracritter possesses the Sapience power.
+The gamemaster must approve the group that the character designates as being “off limits.”
+If the group (such as children) is not regularly encountered in campaigns the gamemaster can reject the choice.
+If the player feels strongly about his choice, the gamemaster may allow the player to take two groups they will not harm, (i.e., women and children), one of which must be likely to be encountered in the campaign.
+A magician can legitimately choose to not destroy any type of spirit from which their Mentor Spirit bestows a bonus for summoning.
+This Code of Honor respects their Mentor Spirit and is worthy of the Karma.
+Characters can’t pick an obscure or non-existent group to acquire this quality—you can’t acquire Karma by vowing to never kill sapient hamsters, for example.
+Any time anyone attempts to kill a member of the character’s protected list, the character must make a Charisma + Willpower (4) Test.
+A failed roll means the character must immediately put a stop the violence against the member of their protected group.
+If the situation forces the character to take action against any of his protected group, he will always choose non-lethal methods.
+Killing a member of the group he has sworn to protect is a line he will not cross for any reason.
+There are drawbacks to having a Code of Honor.
+For example, it can leave witnesses behind.
+For each person in the protected group the character leaves alive and who is in a position to remember them, increase the character’s Public Awareness by 1.
+The character’s job options are also limited—he will not take a job if the objective is the death of a member of his protected group and will have reservations about taking part in a mission with a high probability of causing collateral harm to members of his protected group.
+There is always a chance things will go wrong whenever non-lethal force is used.
+A person may have a life-threatening allergic reaction to a usually harmless knockout drug, or a heart condition that makes a taser shock deadly.
+For this reason, each time the character takes a violent action or allows others to take violent action against a member of his chosen group, the gamemaster makes a secret roll of 1D6.
+On a roll of 1, there is an unforeseen complication from the use of non-lethal force.
+With a metahuman it could be a life-threatening medical condition; with a spirit, an attempt to banish rather than destroy may in fact set the spirit free.
+When a complication arises, the gamemaster makes a secret Perception (4) Test for the character to notice if anything has gone wrong.
+If a person in the character’s chosen group is killed, whether intentionally or inadvertently, the character loses a point of Karma for that adventure for each person in their “protected group” that is killed.
+The Code of Honor can take other forms as well.
+For
+example:
+• Assassin’s Creed: A character never kills anyone that they are not paid to kill.
+Being precise as an assassin, not leaving collateral damage, and ing invisible are important hallmarks of those who believe in the Assassin’s Creed.
+Characters who take this version of Code of Honor lose 1 point of Karma for every unintentional and/or unpaid murder they commit, and their Public
+Awareness goes up by 1 for each such death.
+• Warrior’s Code: The character who follows a Warrior’s Code maintains a strict sense of personal honor.
+In 2075, this likely means a character will not kill an unarmed person, take lethal action against an opponent who is unaware or unprepared for an attack (i.e., a guard who doesn’t know the runner is there), or knowingly take an action that could kill someone who is defenseless (i.e., from a stray bullet or allow someone to be killed from a sniper shot).
+The character loses
+1 Karma per unarmed or defenseless person that they kill or allow to be killed through their actions.

 #### Codeblock

 Bonus: 10 XP